ghc-proposals/ghc-proposals/README.rst

 --------------------
 You can reach the committee by email at ghc-steering-committee@haskell.org.

-The current members, including their GitHub handle, when they joined first, when their term last renewed and their role, are listed at (sorted when the term last started):
+The current members, including their GitHub handle, when they joined first, when their term last renewed and their role, are listed at (sorted when the current term started):

 ============= ======================  ====================================================  =======  =======  =========
 |i-am-tom|    Tom Harding             `@i-am-tom <https://github.com/i-am-tom/>`_           2020/01